-Google Reportedly Eyeing 'Strategic Investment' in Struggling Wearables Pioneer Jawbone
+Google Reportedly Eyeing 'Strategic Investment' in Struggling Wearables Pioneer Jawbone Google may be vying for a slice of the fitness wearables pie.

 OK, Google, jump into the fitness wearables market already.